malgebary/Azure-Route-Server-MicroHack/README.md

 ```

-❗ Note: the above BGP setting assumes that you have already built the previous scenarios, make sure that complete BGP configuration will be as below:
+❗ Note: the above BGP configuration assumes that you have already built the previous scenarios, make sure that complete BGP configuration will be as below:

 ```
 router bgp 65002